Agent Vinod (soundtrack)

-Agent Vinod is the soundtrack album to the 2012 film of the same name directed by Sriram Raghavan and starred Saif Ali Khan and Kareena Kapoor Khan.
+Agent Vinod is the soundtrack album to the 2012 film of the same name directed by Sriram Raghavan and starred Saif Ali Khan and Kareena Kapoor.
 The film's soundtrack were composed by Pritam with lyrics written by Amitabh Bhattacharya and Neelesh Misra.
 The album was released under the T-Series label on 17 February 2012 and received mixed reviews from critics.

 Development

 Pritam composed the soundtrack to Agent Vinod in his first collaboration with Sriram Raghavan.
 The track "I'll Do the Talking Tonight" is a partial interpolation of the popular 1978 song "Rasputin", composed by the German disco group Boney M. which in turn, was an uncredited interpolation from "Kâtibim", an Ottoman folk song.
 Pritam acquired the rights for the song, as he had to compose a nightclub song which should have a universal appeal, and the rendition of "Rasputin" was part of the nightclub sequence.
 Amitabh Bhattacharya's lyrics also shared similarities to the evergreen hit "Dum Maro Dum".

 The song "Raabta" had four versions.
 The original version is solely sung by Arijit Singh, but it was not used in the film.
 The "Night in a Motel" version of "Raabta" is featured in the film, sung by Singh and Aditi Singh Sharma.
 Two other versions—"Siyaah Raatein" and "Kehte Hain Khuda Ne"—was rendered by Shreya Ghoshal, Hamsika Iyer and Joi Barua with Singh.
 Each version of the track varies in duration, lyrics and musical arrangements.
 The "Night in a Motel" version was incorrectly credited to Hamsika Iyer in the CD liner notes, while Aditi's name was used in the credits for the digital album.
 The song "Pyaar ki Pungi" was described as a cheeky and fun number, with lyrics that referenced of the story of Laila and Majnu.
 Upon release, the song was topping the music charts according to The Wall Street Journal,' while Hindustan Times and India Today considered it to be a chartbuster.

 The film version of "Dil Mera Muft Ka" was not included in the soundtrack.
 Similarly, the song "Govind Bolo Gopal Bolo" was not included in the soundtrack as well.
 However, it was released separately on 29 March 2012 on the T-Series YouTube channel owing to popular demand.